pulumi/docs/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 meta_desc: An overview of the CI/CD integration assistant in the Pulumi Console.
 ---

+> CI/CD integration assistant is a feature available on the Pulumi Team Pro and Enterprise editions.
+> If you would like to try this feature [start a trial](https://app.pulumi.com/site/organizations/add) now
+> or contact us at sales@pulumi.com.

 The CI/CD integration assistant helps teams integrate their Pulumi stacks with both a version control system and a CI/CD service.

 <!--more-->

-A version control system provides team collaboration capabilities and ensures the sources are not just on a developer's machine.
-Using a CI/CD service to update stacks ensures that no single person on your team is responsible for updating the stack.
+A version control system provides team collaboration capabilities and ensures that the source code for your Pulumi project is not just on a single developer's machine.
+Using a CI/CD service to update stacks ensures that no single person on your team is responsible for updating the stack and drastically reduces the risk of compromising the sensitive cloud provider credentials.

 The assistant contains a guided experience to help teams configure a VCS as well as automate it with a CI/CD pipeline.